 Install your favorite 1/4" foot and return the stitch length to what you normally use for piecing.

-Arrange the patches (including the cut squares for the corners) into rows.
+Arrange the patches (including the cut squares for the corners) into the Joyce's Mystery design.

 Stitch the units in each row together, pressing the SA away from the side units to reduce bulk.